EdDaWord/fluentui/docs/react-v9/contributing/rfcs/react-components/convergence/extended-design-tokens.md

 **🎤 Types of feedback requested:**

-- Implementation suggestions, especially on var() fallback strategy
+- Implementation suggestions, especially on var() fallback strategy.

-- Performance considerations
+- Performance considerations.

-- Dev experience
+- Dev experience.

-- Insight on open questions
+- Insight on open questions.
   ​​

 ## Summary

-This RFC outlines implementation details for an expansion of Fluent UI React's token system to enable better cross-platform support and more intuitive and predictable customization. **It is effectively adding a new component token layer to complete the original tokens proposal, which today only includes global and alias.**
+This RFC outlines implementation details for an expansion of Fluent UI React's token system to enable better cross-platform support and more intuitive and predictable customization. **It is effectively adding an additional component token layer to complete the original tokens proposal, which today only includes global and alias.**

 It is also part of a broader effort to align and unify tokens across various implementations of Microsoft's design system.
 This expanded token system will also serve as a mechanism to achieve visual alignment between products and libraries implementing Fluent 2.